 - a critical response to or close analysis of any crucial passage(s) which should also be clearly cited, and

 - a conclusive elaboration of the significance of the topic and the passage(s) under discussion.

 - Any entry lacking in any of the above three elements receives a zero point: fail (0 pt); pass (2 pt); good (4 pt)

-- If you submit more than 5 ournals, those extra submissions will receive extra credits, each up to 2 pt.
+- 5 journals are required; If you submit more than 5 journals, those extra submissions will receive extra credits, each up to 2 pt.